hardcodes/lmtyas/README.md

 # External dependencies

-An installed `openssl` library is needed.
+An installed `openssl` library is needed on the server side, the header files are needed on your development machine.

 # Compile and install